nakam0t0-com/PassphraseTranslator/README.md

+# PassphraseTranslator

+This software translate passphrases between languages according to BIP39

 ## Usage Instructions

 - When you start the program, it will show you available dictionaries and prompt you to select source and target languages